-Cadmus’ story begins in the ancient Phoenician civilization as young prince born to King Agenor and Queen Telephassa of Tyre.
+Cadmus’ story begins in the ancient Phoenician civilization as a young prince born to King Agenor and Queen Telephassa of Tyre.
 His name, which many historians claim have Arabic roots, translates to “east” or “to come”.
 His name has also been associated with the Greek Kekasmai, which means “to shine”.
-Cadmus had two brothers – Cilix and Phoenix- and a sister named Europa.
+Cadmus had two brothers – Cilix and Phoenix – and a sister named Europa.

 How Zeus abducted Europa, Cadmus’ sister

-The womanizing and devious King of the Gods travelled all the way to Phoenicia in order to woe Europa, Cadmus’ sister.
+The womanizing and devious King of the Gods traveled all the way to Phoenicia in order to woe Europa, Cadmus’ sister.
 Intoxicated with love, Zeus is believed to have seduced Europa by shape shifting into a white bull.
-Shortly after Zeus, king of the gods, kidnapped Europa and took her to the City of Crete.
+Shortly after Zeus kidnapped Europa and took her to the city of Crete.

 Shocked by the sudden disappearance of Europa, King Agenor tasked his sons, including Cadmus, to find Europa.
-Because the Agenor forbade the Cadmus and his brothers from returning home without their sister Europa, the brothers stayed in exile after they were unable to find Europa.
+Because the Agenor forbade Cadmus and his brothers from returning home without their sister Europa, the brothers stayed in exile after their quest to find their missing sister was unsuccessful.
 Cadmus’ two brothers proceeded to establish their own cities.

 On the other hand, Cadmus continued searching for Europa.
 He proceeded to seek counsel from the Oracle of Delphi.
-The priests asked him to follow the path of a white cow with a full moon shape on its back.
-Cadmus followed the cow until it settled at the place called Boeotia (Cow Land).
+The priests asked him to follow the path of a white cow with a full moon shape on its back until it settled at the place called Boeotia (Cow Land).
 It was at this place Cadmus founded the city of Thebes.

 Read more about ancient Greece: